odahu/odahu-docs/source/ref_changelog.rst

       (`#457 <https://github.com/odahu/odahu-flow/pull/457>`_).

 - UI:
-  * New tab `Play` on Deployment page provide a way to get deployed model metadata and make inference requests from the UI
+  * New tab `Play` on Deployment page provides a way to get deployed model metadata and make inference requests from the UI
     (`#61 <https://github.com/odahu/odahu-ui/issues/61>`_)